 Australia’s Pride, England’s Shame

-For all the challenges in reforming social care there is a stark contrast between the promising reforms in Australia and the radical reversals in the UK.
+There is a stark contrast between promising reforms in Australia and radical reversals in the England.

 How Australia is taking the lead in disability rights and social care

 I have just returned from 3 weeks in Australia where I have been working with disability advocates, families and support organisations.
 The question we were exploring is how can we best support our own active citizenship and the citizenship of others.
 I was also able to be part of the launch of Citizen Network Australia in Perth and it was fantastic to hear people’s enthusiasm about building a global movement for citizenship for everyone - for a world where everyone matters.